 Aecon holds a 40% interest in a joint venture project valued at \$475 million to execute work related the Unit 6 FCFR at the Bruce Nuclear Generating Station in Kincardine, Ontario.
-Unit 6 is the first of six reactors being refurbished by Bruce Power through a Major Component Replacement program.
+Unit 6 is the first of six reactors being refurbished by Bruce Power through a major component replacement program.
 The scope of work includes the removal and replacement of calandria tubes, pressure tubes, and feeder tubes for Unit 6, as well as construction management and trade labour.
-In March 2020, work on this project was partially suspended for reasons related to the COVID-19 pandemic.